huumanoid/xat-client/README.md

 A long time ago, servers ip addresses was hardcoded in xat's client.
 Now, it download ips (or even domain naimes) from [external address](http://xat.com/web_gear/chat/ip2.php) (information is actual at 16 March 2016).
 Actual scheme implemented in file src/core/ippick.js.
 You can use your own scheme (for example, if xat change ip picking scheme or if you would like to use xat-client for ixat server.

-### Forming 'j2'-packet.
+### Forming `<j2>` packet.
+`<j2>` packet contains all user's authenication data.
+Client should send `<j2>` in order to pass authentication on server.
-Original xat's client preprocesses content of chat.sol and form a response.
+Original xat's client preprocesses content of chat.sol and form `<j2>`.
-Format of 'j2'-packet is not strict, but sensitive in some cases (especially when we form j2-packet for registered/subscriber user).
+Format of `<j2>` packet is not strict, but sensitive in some cases (especially when we form `<j2>` packet for registered/subscriber user).
+[See more.](#xat-user-options)

 The most interesing part of this process is that you need to compute 'l5' attribute using pixel's rgb value, get from specially generated image overlapped by perlin noise.
-Seeds for perlin noise and image settings goes from 'p' attribute of server's 'y'-packet.
-This is how it's implement in original swp client.
+Seeds for perlin noise and image settings goes from 'p' attribute of server's `<y>` packet.
+This is how it's implement in original swf client.
 However, range of possible parameters, actually used by server, is quite small.
 So, the solution is to precalculate all required values of 'l5' and store it, for example, in file.
+*Note: idea of implemented solution not belongs to me.
+Unfortunately, i don't remember, who gave me files with precalculated l5 values, but, anyway, thank you!*

 The process described above is customizable.

 ## Core API
-### xat-user options
+### xat-user options<a name="xat-user-options"/>
 `todo` and `global` objects are similar to swf client's ones.
 This section contains as much options as possible, even if they are not implemented in xat-client or event should be ignored.
 * `todo`: complex object, describing user.
 All values below have `String` type.
   * `w_userno`: id